Afr0t/imacodeAI/README.md

 **Distribution and Use:**
 - You are free to use and modify the iMacodeAI software for personal and non-commercial purposes only.
-- Commercial use of the software, including selling or distributing the software for profit, is strictly prohibited without explicit written permission from [Your Name].
+- Commercial use of the software, including selling or distributing the software for profit, is strictly prohibited without explicit written permission from Diengue Duval.

 **No Warranty:**
 This software is provided "as is" and without any warranty, express or implied.
-[Your Name] shall not be liable for any claim, damages, or other liability arising from the use of the software.
+Diengue Duval shall not be liable for any claim, damages, or other liability arising from the use of the software.

 **No Derivatives:**
 You may not create derivative works based on the iMacodeAI project, including modifying, adapting, or extending the software's functionality.

-For inquiries regarding licensing, commercial use, or any other matter, please contact [Your Email Address].
+For inquiries regarding licensing, commercial use, or any other matter, please contact diengue.duvaln@gmail.com.

 By using, contributing to, or distributing this software, you agree to be bound by the terms of this license.